neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 ## Multiphysics Coupling

 In this section, OpenMC, NekRS/THM, and MOOSE heat conduction are coupled for multiphysics modeling of the [!ac](TRISO) gas compact.
-All input files are present in the `tutorials/gas_compact_multiphysics` directory.
 Two separate simulations are performed here:

 - Coupling of OpenMC, NekRS, and MOOSE heat conduction in a "single-stack" MultiApp hierarchy
 - Coupling of OpenMC, THM, a MOOSE heat conduction in a "tree" MultiApp hierarchy